Healing the man blind from birth

-The miracle of healing the man born blind is one of the miracles of Jesus in the Gospels, in which Jesus is believed to have restored the sight of a man at Siloam.
+The miracle of healing the man born blind is one of the miracles of Jesus in the Gospels, in which Jesus restored the sight of a man at Siloam.
 Although not named in the gospel, church tradition has ascribed the name Celidonius to the man who was healed.
 The account is recorded in the ninth chapter of the Gospel of John.

 Biblical account

 According to the Gospel of John 9:1–12, Jesus saw a man who had been blind since birth.
 His disciples asked him, "Rabbi, who sinned, this man or his parents, that he was born blind?"
 Jesus replied:

 Neither this man nor his parents sinned ... but this happened so that the works of God might be displayed in him.
 As long as it is day, we must do the works of him who sent me.
 Night is coming, when no one can work.
 While I am in the world, I am the light of the world.

 Having said this, Jesus spat on the ground, and anointed the man's eyes with a mixture of mud and saliva.
 He told the blind man to go and wash in the Pool of Siloam; the Bible narrative adds that the word "Siloam" means "Sent".
 The man "went and washed, and came home seeing".

 When they saw him, those who had known him as a blind beggar asked if this was the same man.
 Some said that he was, while others said, "No, he only looks like him."
 But the man himself said, "I am the man" (Greek: egō eimi, literally: "I am").

 The remainder of the chapter relates the investigation of the miracle by the Pharisees.
 Jesus makes use of the occasion to deliver a metaphorical teaching that he came into the world "so that the blind may see".